tanay2001/CORE/README.md

 ## Data Augmentation

 For training and testing models on augmented data, use the scripts provided in the `nli` and `sentiment` folder.
 Can download the CORE Counterfactuals from [here](https://drive.google.com/drive/folders/11C8TtGWXaKfspKnNN_yk4IZNOe93_IXX?usp=sharing).
+Update the data directory path accordingly. <br>

+- `run_nli.sh` / `run_senti.sh` : To fine-tune DeBERTa base on the augmented dataset
+- `test_all.sh`: Testing the finetuned model

 ## Citation